aws/aws-fpga/sdk/linux_kernel_drivers/edma/edma_README.md

 **Q: Would EDMA support transfer of Scatter-gather list?**

-AWS is considering this for future versions of EDMA to include scatter-gather-list (SGL) based transfers using IOCTL API.
+AWS is considering to include scatter-gather-list (SGL) based transfers for future versions of EDMA, using IOCTL API.